Camille Jordan

-Marie Ennemond Camille Jordan ([ʒɔʁdɑ̃]; 5 January 1838 – 22 January 1922) was a French mathematician, known both for his foundational work in group theory and for his influential Cours d'analyse.
+Marie Ennemond Camille Jordan ([ʒɔʁdɑ̃]; 5 January 1838 – 22 January 1922) was a French mathematician, known both for his foundational work in group theory and for his textbook Cours d'analyse de l'École polytechnique.

 Biography

 Jordan was born in Lyon and educated at the École polytechnique.
 He was an engineer by profession; later in life he taught at the École polytechnique and the Collège de France, where he had a reputation for eccentric choices of notation.

 He is remembered now by name in a number of results: